Waffles for Breakfast, Pancakes for Dinner

-That being true, I like pancakes better for dinner and waffles in the morning or at brunch.
-These two flat foods taste different, smell different, and have a different consistency - a little like Coke® and Pepsi® and I like those at different times of day as well.
-Overall, though, I like Lime Coke and Lemon Pepsi, but all types of waffles.
+I like pancakes better for dinner and waffles in the morning or at brunch.
+These two flat foods taste different, smell different, and have a different consistency.
+This is a little like the battle between Coke® versus Pepsi® and I like those at different times of day as well.

 A young child once asked me at a gathering why we have to iron waffles.
 That was very funny and we all had a good time preparing waffles that day in an educational yet tasty way.
 I remembered that not only did my father's family in the Midwest have some of the first curling irons around, they also had a few of the early electric waffle irons as well and the old manual types.

 During the American Civil War, the American waffle iron was non-electric and made of two scored iron plates much like shallow skillets with a raised grid inside.
 You poured batter in one, covered it with the other, and cooked one side at a time over a fire in the wood-burning oven or even outdoors when the apple butter was being made over a large fire.
 When cooked through, you could put apple butter right on them, but syrups, butter, honey, and even homemade jellies were all used.